EugenMayer/docker-sync/README.md

 Hint: If you are happy with docker-machine and virtual box, this is a pretty solid alternative.
 It has been there for ages and is most probably pretty advanced.
 For me, it was no choice, since neither i want to stick to VBox nor it has support for docker-for-mac
 #### Unison
-Performance: Not sure, i suggest similar to RSYNC, but two way sync
+Performance: The same as rsync, so normal container speed, no performance impac.
+Two way sync
  - [Hodor](https://github.com/gansbrest/hodor) (should be as fast as rsync?)

 Hint: You can chose to use unison with docker-sync by adding sync_strategy: 'unison' to an sync-point
 ####Native

-Performance: Well, i had everything, from 2-100 times slower to NFS and even more to rsync. **Useless**
+Performance: I had everything, from 2-100 times slower then NFS and even more compared to rsync. **Useless**
  - dockertoolbox: virtualBox / fusion (native, horribly slow)
  - docker for mac (osxfs, 2/3 slower then NFS)